How to get beyond “tick box” training to achieve meaningful results

 Go get a rotten smelly fish from your local store.
 Slap anyone who says, “I’m happy if my guys come back from training with one thing.”1

-3 Remember your training adults
+3 Remember you're training adults

 You don’t need theorists like Malcolm Knowles2 to know that adults need to, use their experience, see immediate application and be truly involved in their learning.